lyubogeorgiev/Java-Advanced/Multidimensional_Arrays/README.md

 Filling the matrix 2 different ways different from the traditional way.
 The problem is solved by playing with loops to iterate through the matrix in different pattern to fill it the desired way.

+Exercise 02 - Matrix of Palindromes
+-

+Filling the matrix with palindromes related to the rows and columns of the matrix.
+The first symbol is a which corresponds to 97 from the ASCII table.
+Once we find the number of the desired char symbol according to the rules to be calculated we cast it from int to char.